attackgoat/screen-13/examples/README.md

     Write::position(&cat, (5.0, 5.0))
 ]);
 ```

+_NOTE:_ For this code to function we should have already wrapped `cat` in a shared `BitmapRef` as described later.

 _NOTE_: To write a `Render` to another render you must first resolve the source render, as we did with `bar` earlier: